 How they charge

 As we mentioned, the ecommerce industry has grown and shifted, and so too has the accounting industry.

 One noticeable difference, aside from the rise of specialist accountants, is the move towards ‘value pricing’.
-Rather than billing by the hour, look for an accountant that charges a set price you can pay in weekly instalments.
+Rather than billing by the hour, you may find an accountant that charges a set price you can pay in weekly installments.

 Also, look to see if the set price includes any add-ons or integrations like A2X or accounting software subscriptions.